opentaps/open-climate-investing/book/New-Technologies.md

 But does that mean we should reject voluntary offsets altogether?
 They are a form of carbon credits, and carbon credits themselves are not going away.
 Cap and trade has been an established mechanism for pollution reduction since the 1990's sulfur dioxide regulations.
 Carbon credits were affirmed by COP26 in 2021 and are used in climate programs all over the world to reduce GHG emissions, including Europe, California, and now China.
 If the voluntary offsets market went away, we'd be left with just government compliance programs, which support a much smaller scope of project types and are even less responsive to criticisms about their validity.
 Is that really better?

 Second, trying to offset emissions without reducing them in the first place is a race that we could never win.
-We must decarbonize first and use offsets as a complement, either as a way to fund decarbonization or as an interim measure when no viable decarbonization options are available.
+We must decarbonize first and use offsets only as a complement.
+Some industries, such as commercial buildings and cloud computing, including blockchains, could already decarbonize economically by switching to renewable energy.
+They should not use offsets.
+Other industries, such as airlines, heavy transportation, steel, and cement, do not have large scale direct decarbonization options right now.
+Carbon credits could be a way to fund decarbonization or an interim measure until viable decarbonization options are available.

 Government compliance programs are set up with this in mind, with the permitted allowance of baseline emissions credits falling over time as industries decarbonize.
 The voluntary offsets market needs a similar mechanism.
 [CORSIA](https://www.icao.int/environmental-protection/CORSIA/Pages/default.aspx), for example, promotes both [eligible carbon offsets](https://www.icao.int/environmental-protection/CORSIA/Pages/CORSIA-Emissions-Units.aspx) and [sustainable aviation fuels](https://www.icao.int/environmental-protection/pages/SAF.aspx).
 Although critics argue that [the combination does not work well together](https://theicct.org/icaos-corsia-scheme-provides-a-weak-nudge-for-in-sector-carbon-reductions/), it is at least a step in the right direction and an example for other industries.

-There must be _some_ offsets that are valid, and _some_ industries--airlines, heavy transportation, steel and cement--where widespread direct decarbonization is not feasible.
 Could we envision a DAO which incorporates a broad range of participants, from industry to project developers to environmentalists and the general public, to select the right mix of carbon offsets that could be used to complement decarbonization?

 ### Parting Thoughts